mehran-mesbahi/mehran-mesbahi.github.io/_pages/about.md

 aerospace and robotic systems.
 Over the years, I have worked on areas such as policy optimization, distributed estimation and filtering, network control, formation flight, synchronization and distributed task allocation, data-driven control, multiagent robotics, optimized flight vehicles, constrained trajectory planning and control, among many others.
-Although my research certainly has  theoretical and algorithmic facets, it has been extremely rewarding to see it being used on flagship NASA missions, multiagent robotics, constellations, and for planetary and lunar landing.
+Although my research certainly has  theoretical and algorithmic facets, it has been extremely rewarding to see it  used on flagship NASA missions, multiagent robotics, constellations, and for planetary and lunar landing.

 I received my Ph.D. from <a href="https://www.usc.edu/">USC</a> in 1996, was a member of the Guidance, Navigation, and Analysis group at
 <a href="https://www.jpl.nasa.gov/">Jet Propulsion Laboratory</a>